Dwarph/dwarph.github.io/data/casestudies/prosho.md

 *ui design / figma*

 ![alt text](./data/casestudies/images/prosho/folders.png)
-*As part of the launcher updates, I designed a folder system for it, to neatly group together related apps*
+*As part of the launcher updates, I designed a folder system, to neatly group together related apps*

-Our early prototypes had all had a UI from which a user could launch into a different hyperion experience.
+Our early prototypes had all had a UI from which a user could launch into a different Hyperion experience.
 Instead of building this, we decided to reskin our existing XR Launcher, working with marketing based on the latest brand guidelines.
 I used figma to design this, before implementing it in Unity.

 ---

 ## Impact

 With these apps, we managed to excite customers at AWE, who wanted to immediately start developing with Hyperion.
-Microgestures helped sell hyperion to new OEMs, who specifically met with us based on the microgestures demo.
+Microgestures helped sell Hyperion to new OEMs, who specifically met with us based on the microgestures demo.